 Our usual source of bones is from chicken, but we have the occasional pork roast bone, the every-so-often beef ribs, etc. We put the bones in separate containers in the freezer and save them up until we have enough to make a decent pot full of broth.
 Bones that were never cooked prior are put into the oven at 350o F for about 30 minutes to give more depth of flavor to the stock.
 Each type of bone allows for different tastes to be added to your soups.

 The bones are put into a stock pot, enough water is added so that the bones are covered, the lid is put on, and then the water is brought to a boil.
 The heat is turned down to a simmer and it is allowed to cook for several hours.
 You want anything that was on or in the bones to completely fall off.
-My chicken is done when the back bones fall apart from each other.
+My chicken is done when the back bones fall apart from each other and the liquid is nearly white from the gelatin being released.

 I will usually start it mid-morning on a weekend, checking on it occasionally to make sure the water hasn’t dropped too low, then turn the stove off at night.
 Once it is cool in the morning, I strain out the bones and put the broth into a container and store in the freezer until ready to be used.
 You could also place the bones and water into a crock-pot and put on low so as not to have to worry about the stove.
 Either way, you will be left with liquid gold.
 So, seriously, why are you still buying broth in a box or from a can???